 What can be archived?

-If someone requests that a document be made accessible for their use, it must be remediated promptly.
+If someone requests that archived content be made accessible for their use, it must be remediated promptly.

 You don’t have to fix web content that has been archived.
 But for your content to count as ‘archived,’ the Department of Justice says it must meet four conditions: